 7 Dry Skin Hacks To Try This Winter

 Looking to give your complexion a little faux glow?
-Reach for a universal skin salve — like this one from NYX Professional Makeup—and give your cheekbones a dewy appearance.
-To do so, simply dab a small amount of the nourishing formula onto the tops of your cheekbones.
-And while you’re at it, give your pout some extra shine, too.
+Reach for a universal skin salve — like the Honest Beauty Magic Beauty Balm Stick — to give your cheekbones a dewy appearance.
+Simply dab a small amount of the nourishing formula onto the tops of your cheekbones.
+While you’re at it, give your pout some extra shine, too.

 Between cold temperatures outside and dry, artificial heat inside, low moisture environments can come at your skin from every angle.
 To counter the lack of humidity in the air, invest in a humidifier.
 According to board-certified dermatologist and Skincare.com expert, Dr. Dhaval Bhanusali, humidifiers help to add moisture back into the environment.